Your all-inclusive safari cost includes many details such as transport, accommodation, activities & more.

-You would be right in assuming that 99% of all people have a desire to travel because experiences are truly more satisfying than things.
-Unless you are visiting nearby placers in your local area, travel always requires committing some resources in terms of time, energy, and especially money.
+Most people have a desire to travel because experiences are truly more satisfying than things.
+Unless you are visiting nearby places in your local area, travel always requires committing some resources in terms of time, energy, and especially money.

 1. Visa